 Kevin’s All-Black Dream Machine

-Kevin is a long-standing customer, I’ve been servicing his venerable Bianchi for about eight years now.
+Kevin is a long-standing customer, I’ve been servicing his venerable Bianchi for more than ten years now.
 He’s been dreaming of this bike for as long as I’ve known him, and he finally gave the go-ahead to build it.
 Kevin’s a die-hard road rider, raised on the golden era Tours de France of the ’80s and ’90s, so the groupset had to be Campagnolo.
 The frame is a Canyon Ultimate AL – the matt black on matt black colour scheme was Kevin’s idea, but I managed to talk him in to the anodised purple Hope RS hubs… The wheels are custom, with H+Son Archetype rims.

 Tina and Marta’s Twin Tourers